ninoNinkovic/LiveStamps/README.md

 ####Multi-part "Live" Stamp Example:

-A live updating stamp made from other stamps.
+A live updating stamp with multiple values made from other stamps.

-This stamp would update the date portion automatically on save.
-Note, for this to stamp to auto update the previous "date" stamp would have to be defined somewhere in the definitions. (order NOT important)
+This stamp would maintain the date portion automatically for you on save.
+Note, for this to stamp to auto update the previous "date" stamp example would have to be defined somewhere in the definitions

+Note: the order of definitions is **NOT** important

 ```json
 "copyright": {